+Tim Harper.
 Underground Asia: Global Revolutionaries and the Assault on Empire.
-Tim Harper.
-Penguin.
-2020.
+London: Penguin, 2020.

 These caveats aside, Underground Asia is a brilliantly realised work of history.
 It weaves together an amazing array of sources into a memorable and exciting narrative, offering a fresh perspective on familiar events and bringing to life a cast of historical actors who are too often forgotten in their own national histories.

-Note: This review gives the views of the author, and not the position of the LSE Review of Books blog, the Saw Swee Hock Southeast Asia Centre or of the London School of Economics and Political Science.
+*The views expressed in the blog are those of the author alone.
+They do not reflect the position of the Saw Swee Hock Southeast Asia Centre, nor that of the London School of Economics and Political Science.